 PLEASE NOTE: Criminal background histories will disqualify an individual from consideration: NO Felony Convictions, NO misdemeanor convictions or felony deferred adjudications involving crimes against persons (physical or sexual abuse).
 NO misdemeanor convictions related to moral turpitude, prostitution, public lewdness/exposure.

 Financial Aid is available to those who qualify.

 For more information, contact Javier Granados at 972-860-7077 or JavierGranados@dcccd.edu

-Education opportunities are offered by the Dallas County Community College District without regard to race, color, age, national origin, religion, sex, disability or sexual orientation.
+The Dallas County Community College District provides educational opportunities without regard to race, color, age, national origin, religion, sex, gender, gender identity, gender expression, disability, or sexual orientation.